allisonthuang/allisonthuang.github.io/about.md

 - Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?: Probably not blocking that much.
 I think it makes sense that some things are blocked or distracting, but some things are limiting.
 I'm not exactly sure what technology empowers- but maybe topic that facilitates greater connection.

 ### Week 1 (5.3-5.4)
+**TPT 1.0: Computer Bias**
-TPT 1.0: Computer Bias Come up with some thoughts on the video and be ready to discuss them as I call on you.
+Come up with some thoughts on the video and be ready to discuss them as I call on you.
 Here are some ideas...
 Does the owner of the computer think this was intentional?
 - I feel like the owner of the computer doesn't think its intentional.
 I would hope they didn't try to discriminate against one group of people based on skin color.
 How do you think this happened?
-Likely the people in the workspace were not diverse.
+- Likely the people in the workspace were not diverse.
 Is this harmful?
 Was it intended to be harmful or exclude?
 Should it be corrected?
+- Yes, it should be.
 What would you or should you do to produce a better outcome?
+- I can make a better effort to hire people with more diverse perspectives.

+**TPT 1.1: Crowdsourcing**
-TPT 1.1: Crowdsourcing CompSci has 150 principles students.
+CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?
 - A crowdsource idea could be to randomly sample a few people from CS classes, and also make that a bigger part of our process.
 We could take feedback on a google form.
-- What about Del Norte crowdsourcing?
+What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?
 - Del Norte crowdsourcing would be best for a random sample.
 The final project would be much better with crowdsourcing as a variety of different things are taken into account.

 <iframe frameborder="0" width="100%" height="800px" src="https://replit.com/@allisonthuang/allisonthuang-AllisonCSPTri3?embed=true#python/main.py"></iframe>